trisweb/ShiftIt/README.md

 Notes on this Fork
 ------------------
 I created this fork from the original at fikovnik/ShiftIt mainly becuase pre-compiled builds are so hard to find.
-Also because it had become stagnant for the past 2 years, and because I think that the original incarnation, with the simple feature set and small footprint, is the best one.
+Also because it had become stagnant for the past 2 years, and because I think that the original version—with the simple feature set and small footprint—is the best and most stable thus far.

+Please note that I don't intend to take over the project or step on any toes, I'm only attempting to organize and package the existing product into something that people (and ot just those familiar with Xcode!) can use.
+I welcome any contributions, pull requests, and continued work from the community.

 I want to provide a good location to improve on this simple foundation, for myself to practice and work on OSX native applications, and provide ready-made builds for
 OSX 10.7 and up.
 Comments/Issues/Pull Requests are welcome and I'll do my best!
-Thanks! -trisweb
+Thanks!

+   - trisweb

 Requirements
 ------------